tsileo/blobstash/README.md

 ### (WIP) Files

-A multipart file upload handler and a downalod handler.
+A multipart file upload handler and a download handler.

 ### Document Store